openharmony/docs/en/application-dev/security/permission-list.md

 **Enable via ACL**: TRUE

-**Application conditions**: The applications developed using the SDK earlier than API version 9 can directly apply for this permission.
-For the applications developed using the SDK of API version 9 or later, you need to apply for [ohos.permission.APPROXIMATELY_LOCATION](#ohospermissionapproximately_location) before applying for this permission.
+**Start version**: 7

 ## ohos.permission.APPROXIMATELY_LOCATION

 Allows an application to obtain the approximate location information of a device.

+**Application conditions**: Only applications developed using the SDK of API version 9 or later can apply for this permission.

 **Permission level**: normal